 - loud snoring and gasping for air while sleeping

-- awaking with a sore throat and a headache
+- sore throat and a headache upon waking up

 - attention problems

 There are actually two main types of sleep apnea.
-They can all cause excessive sleepiness, because they all keep you from getting enough deep sleep during the night.
-The types of sleep apnea are:
+They can both cause excessive sleepiness because they keep you from getting enough deep sleep during the night.
+These types of sleep apnea are:

 Restless legs syndrome